edgerun/galileo/README.md

 Usage: spawn host_pattern service [num]

-  Spawn a new client for the given service on the given host.
+  Spawn a new client for the given service on the given worker host.

 parameters:
   host_pattern: the host name or pattern (e.g., 'pico1' or 'pico[0-9]')